 One common misconception is that RIs are only for 24×7 workloads.
-However, in many cases, RIs tend to be cheaper even if the instance is running for just 75% of the time.
-In fact, this gives you the ability to use the remaining 25% for development and testing without having to pay on demand pricing for the same.
+However, in numerous cases, RIs tend to be cheaper even if the instance is running for just 75% of the time.
+This gives you the ability to use the remaining 25% for development and testing without having to pay on-demand pricing for the same.

-Since RIs are all about estimation & planning to make your investment worthwhile, despite their sufficient utilization, your organization may still end up with some idle reservations.
+Since Reserved Instances are all about estimation & planning to make your investment worthwhile, despite their sufficient utilization, your organization may still end up with some idle reservations.
 You can repurpose them and put to good use elsewhere.

 You can reallocate them to totally new projects and applications where they fit in.
-Else, you could repurpose them to deal with existing workloads which are using expensive on-demand instances in your cloud.
-Or, if repurposing doesn’t work out for you unused or underutilized RIs can be sold on AWS Marketplace.
+Else, you could repurpose them to deal with existing workloads that are using expensive on-demand instances in your cloud.
+Or, if repurposing doesn’t work out for you, unused or underutilized RIs can be sold on AWS Marketplace.